xlassix/rust-servers/std_server/README.md

 ## Features

-- Serves static HTML pages from a `./public` directory.
 - Handles GET requests to `/`, `/second`, and `/api` endpoints.
 - Returns a custom 404 page for unknown routes.
 - Uses multithreading to handle multiple client connections concurrently.